-It is the 21st of November.
+It’s the 21st of November.
 Has it really been 10 years?
 I can remember my anticipation for this game for a number of reasons.
-A Valve release, another first person shooter to give me a break from Call of Duty: Modern Warfare and more importantly, an opportunity to massacre hundreds upon hundreds of zombies cooperatively with some pals.
+A Valve release, another first-person shooter to give me a break from Call of Duty: Modern Warfare and more importantly, an opportunity to massacre hundreds upon hundreds of zombies cooperatively with some pals.

 As with any zombie game, the backing story was the usual affair “an outbreak of a virus” as opposed to some cursed burial ground bring the dead back to life.
 I can remember not being the slightest bit interested in the story then and I am not really interested in it now.
 The game was never about that.
 It was a pure adrenaline rush.

 You started off choosing between four characters, Zoe, Bill, Louis and Francis.
 If you did not have enough friends to fill the four spots on the team, you had the privilege of some bots filling the gaps.
 But make no mistake, communication with your team is the key to success here.
 Utilising bots just took away from the teamwork and social experience.

 The game initially started with four campaigns, later to be added to with “the Sacrifice” DLC adding a further three campaigns.
 The initial package does sound a little light when you consider each campaign as a level in terms of its structure.
 Zombies were not the slow shuffling zombies from Resident Evil, oh no, these were more like the modern charge at you variety.
 At the time it was impressive stuff to see all of these characters on screen at once.
 Just to keep you on your toes there was the added challenge of specialist zombies in the form of either Boomer (vomited bile), Hunter (could leap and pin you down), Witch (as you are), Tank (battering ram), Smoker (elasticated tongue) or a Jockey (gained control of you).